Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Evaluation

 \subsection{Sonar Simulation Setup}

-\paragraph{Simulation Implementation} We apply our beamformer to active sonar imaging.
+\textit{ Simulation Implementation. }~ We apply our beamformer to active sonar imaging.
 We simulate point targets with the Bellhop propagation model~\cite{porter_gaussian_1987,bucker_simple_1994}, with an implementation similar to Larsson and Gillard~\cite{larsson_waveform_2004}, where only a single ``ping'' is used.
-The simulation settings are shown in~\cref{table:simulation}, while the \acrshort{sos} profile is shown in~\cref{fig:bathy}.
+The simulation settings are shown in~\cref{table:simulation}, while the \acrshort*{sos} profile is shown in~\cref{fig:bathy}.

+For the ambient noise, we combine colored noise and white noise, which is more realistic for ocean acoustics~\citep[Fig. 8.13]{ainslie_principles_2010}.
+The colored noise follows a power law with exponent 1.4, where the power at 1 Hz is approximately set to be 85 dB re 1 \(\mu\)Pa at 1m.
+The white additive Gaussian noise has a power 80 dB re 1 \(\mu\)Pa at 1m, which represents a relatively high level of ambient noise encountered on a rainy day~\citep[Fig. 8.13]{ainslie_principles_2010}.
+The resulting peak SNR is roughly 40 dB.

 The bathymetry is set to be flat.
-The array and the linear frequency-modulated (LFM) source are at a depth of 70m, while the targets are at a depth of 90m.
-The beam resolution is evaluated with a single point target at a range of 36m, while 5 point targets, which are 1m apart, are arranged as a ``cross'' for qualitative evaluation.
+The array and the linear frequency-modulated (LFM) source are at a depth of 70 m, while the targets are at a depth of 90 m.
+The beam resolution is evaluated with a single point target at a range of 36 m, while 5 point targets, which are 1 m apart, are arranged as a ``cross'' for qualitative evaluation.

-After simulating propagation, the signal is quantized into 16 bit resolution.
+After simulating propagation, the signal is quantized into 16-bit resolution.
 Then, we apply a time-varying gain of \(G_{\mathrm{TVG}}\left(t\right) = 20 \log r \approx 20 \log \left(\pi t \, c\right) \) \texttt{[dB]}, and demodulate the signal with a quadrature demodulator with a decimation ratio of 4.
 Range compression is then done by matched filtering.

-\paragraph{Baselines and Algorithm Setup} For the baselines, we use the DAS beamformer and the MVDR adaptive beamformer~\cite{frost_algorithm_1972}.
-Both use a constant \acrshort{sos} of 1519m/s.
+\textit{ Baselines and Algorithm Setup. }~ For the baselines, we use the DAS beamformer and the MVDR adaptive beamformer~\cite{frost_algorithm_1972}.
+Both use a constant \acrshort*{sos} of 1519 m/s.
 The DAS beamformer uses Hann fading weights.
 For the MVDR beamformer, we use subarray averaging, diagonal loading, and forward-backward averaging.
-We use \(N_{\text{sub.}} = N_{\text{sens}} / 2\) for both the MVDR beamfomer and our Bayesian beamformer.
-Lastly, for our Bayesian approach, we use \(\text{SNR}_0 = 15\) dB and \(\mu_c = 1519, \sigma_c = 0.3\).
+We use \(K = N / 2\) for both the MVDR beamformer and our Bayesian variant (Bayes MVDR).
+We configure our Bayesian approaches (Bayes MVDR and ML) to use \(\text{SNR}_0 = 15\) dB, \(\mu_c = 1519\) and \(\sigma_c = 0.3\).

+For the number of quadrature points, \(Q \in \{8, 16, 32\}\) is considered.
+(Note that our method, Bayes MVDR, is the only method that uses numerical quadrature.
+Therefore, other methods do not involve \(Q\).)

+Each beamformer outputs a 2-dimensional image of the response across the azimuthal and range direction, which are perpendicular and parallel to the direction the array faces.